-The summer tuition rate is lower than the rate for fall semester.
-You save by starting your English language courses early.
+Summer classes cost the same as fall classes.
 Additional cost for books or art supplies is not included in the cost of tuition.

 EIS Summer Housing

-On-line Applications for Summer 2018 housing will be available in March 2018.
+Online Applications for Summer 2022 housing will be available in March 2022.

-All first-time freshmen are required to live in the School's beautiful residence hall located at 162 North State Street.
+All first-time freshmen are required to live in SAIC's beautiful residence hall located at 162 North State Street.
 Chicago's numerous museums, galleries, theaters, and places for musical entertainment are within easy walking distance of the School.
-Food services are not provided by the residence hall.
-Students prepare their own meals in the kitchen facilities provided in their rooms and supply their own cooking utensils, including pots and pans.
+Students paraticipate in SAIC's meal plan and may also prepare meals in the kitchen facilities provided in their rooms.
+Students supply their own cooking utensils, including pots and pans.
 Residents must also supply their own linens, including towels, pillows, blankets, and sheets.

 For more information about your room go to the Summer Housing Information page.

 COVID-19 Vaccine Update: SAIC will require COVID-19 vaccines for all students who intend to be on campus.
 Students living in the residence halls cannot move in until they've submitted proof to SAIC that they are fully vaccinated.
 Please visit the Make Together site with updates regarding COVID-19 and the guest/visitor policy.

 All international students are automatically enrolled in SAIC’s student health insurance plan while participating in the school's programs.
 If a new international student enrolled in EIS classes for the summer semester has outside health insurance coverage through a plan that provides benefits equal to or better than SAIC’s student health insurance plan, an online health insurance waiver may be submitted at saic.myahpcare.com by July 11, 2022.